pcelicourt/agufm2025/README.md

 # Still in the terminal, run the following commands to create a Django Project with name geoweb
 $ django-admin startproject geoweb

-# Change to the newly created directory
+# Change to the newly created directory geoweb
 $ cd geoweb

 # Still in the terminal, run the following commands to create a Django App with name geowebapp